hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Original, with which none can compare.
 >
-> My dances will astonish, or I'm undone,
+> My dances will astonish[^99], or I'm undone,
 >
 > Any lady or gentleman in London.

->
+[^99]: A modest professor, in the suburbs of London, has lately published a bill, containing the following words, conspicuously printed in large capital letters, with blue ink, videlicet "Mister --- will astonish any lady or gentleman in London!!"

 > I have a new method too, in which you'll find,
 >
 > All other teachers methods are combined.